intergiro/developer-portal/docs/integrate/embedded-finance/README.md

 ## Payments

 There are two ways to transfer money:
-- move money between same individual's accounts
+- move money between individual's own accounts
-- pay to another account using account ID or IBAN
+- pay to somebody else's account using account ID or IBAN

 ### Make a transfer